Enterprise

 Enterprise software or enterprise applications is software designed to help run and ideally automate work required to run an enterprise.
 Below are examples.

-2. With Microsoft Windows, Enterprise is a version designed for enterprise clients that's been an option since Windows NT 4.0.
+2. With Microsoft Windows, Enterprise is a version designed for enterprise clients and is an option since Windows NT 4.0.
 See our Microsoft Windows page for further information about Windows and its versions.

-3. When discussing older computers, Enterprise was a computer first released on June 23, 1985, for the UK and Hungary markets.
-The computer had a 4 MHz (megahertz) Z80 CPU, 64 KB or 128 KB of RAM, and a 32 KB ROM with the EXOS operating system and a basic word processor.
+3. When discussing older computers, Enterprise was a computer released on June 23, 1985, for the UK and Hungary markets.
+The computer had a 4 MHz (megahertz) Z80 CPU (central processing unit), 64 KB or 128 KB of RAM (random-access memory), and a 32 KB ROM with the EXOS operating system and a basic word processor.